glycerine/rpc25519/README.md

 In our opinion, this a good thing.

-If you are in a hurry to get started, the most basic use of `selfy` is to create a new ed25519 key-pair once you already have a CA (Certificate Authority):
+If you are in a hurry to get started, the most basic use of `selfy` is to create a new ed25519 key-pair:

 ~~~
 $ selfy -k name_of_your_identity -e your@email.here.org
 ~~~

+With other tools you would need to already have a CA (Certificate Authority).

+But we've got your back.
 If you lack a CA in the default directory (see -p below), then, for your convenience, a self-signed CA will be auto-generated for you.
 It will then be used to sign the new cert.
-Hence the above command is all that a typical developer needs to get started(!)
+Hence the above command is all that a typical developer needs to get started.
+Yay(!)

 If you want to first create a CA manually, you can do that with the `-ca` flag.
 The  `-p` flag will let you put it somewhere